 Cajune, et al. v.
 ISD 194 and Baumann

-• Read the full complaint here
+- Read the full complaint here.

 Huizenga et al. v.
 ISD 11 and Anoka-Hennepin Education Minnesota

 On December 2, 2020, three residents of the Anoka-Hennepin School District sued Anoka-Hennepin Education Minnesota (American Federation of Teachers Local 7007) and the District, seeking to stop teacher union business leave subsidies for union political activities.
-The lawsuit brought in Minnesota Federal District Court alleges that the Working Agreement between the District and the Union violates the First Amendment, the Minnesota Constitution, and Minnesota’s Public Labor Relations Act.
+The lawsuit brought in Minnesota Federal District Court alleges that the Working Agreement between the District and the Union violates the First Amendment, the Minnesota Constitution, and Minnesota’s Public Employment Labor Relations Act.
 That Agreement requires that the District allow its teachers 100 days of paid leave per school year to work for the Union, and does not fully reimburse the District for teacher pay, thus providing the Union with illegal support.
 On June 18, the District Court granted the union’s motion to dismiss.
 On August 11, 2022, the Eighth Circuit Court of Appeals ruled that Huizenga, Bendtsen, and Powell, as ISD 11 taxpayers, do have the standing to pursue their case on the use of taxpayer funds to subsidize union political activities and remanded the case to the District Court.

 Todd v.
 AFSCME Council 5 and Burns v.
 SEIU Local 284

-• Read the Todd complaint here.
+- Read the case complaint here.

 Scheff Logging & Trucking, Inc. and Associated Contract Loggers & Truckers of Minnesota, Inc. v.
 Shawn Ray Etsitty and John Does (The Enbridge Pipeline Sabotage Case)

-On behalf of these plaintiffs, a logging company and their trade group in northern Minnesota, UMLC brought a lawsuit on January 24, 2020, against individual vandals, including defendant Etsitty and his unknown (so far) co-conspirators, who caused over $100,000 in damages to their equipment at a logging site in St. Louis County.
+On behalf of the plaintiffs, a logging company and their trade group in northern Minnesota, UMLC brought a lawsuit on January 24, 2020, against individual vandals, including defendant Etsitty and his unknown (so far) co-conspirators, who caused over $100,000 in damages to their equipment at a logging site in St. Louis County.
 The lawsuit also names John Doe and Corporation/Foundation XYZ defendants as “markers” for those we believe discovery will show provided unlawful support for the individual defendants’ destruction.
 UMLC looks forward to holding Mr. Etsitty and his co-conspirators liable for the damage they have caused.
 The message is simple: peaceful protest is always acceptable, but vandalism, violence, interference with people’s lives and livelihoods and destruction of property will not be tolerated, no matter the reason.
 On January 11, 2021, UMLC obtained a judgment for just over $100,000 against Defendant Etsitty.

-Upper Midwest Law Center files lawsuit opposing Minnesota’s adoption of California clean car rules
+Upper Midwest Law Center Files Lawsuit Opposing Minnesota’s Adoption of California Clean Car Rules

 On behalf of the Minnesota Automobile Dealers Association, UMLC filed a lawsuit on June 8, 2022, opposing the state’s California Car Rules, initiated by the Walz administration’s Pollution Control Agency (MPCA).
 The result of this mandate forces auto dealers to take major losses because they are stuck with a fleet of new vehicles that Minnesota consumers don’t want.